AbhiAroop/MMO/EQUIPMENT_TYPE_VALIDATION.md

 ### 1. Prevents Invalid Enchantments
 - No more sword enchantments on armor
 - No more armor enchantments on weapons
-- Clear validation based on custom model data
+- Validation based purely on custom model data ranges
+- Rejects vanilla items without custom model data

 ### 2. Better User Experience
 - Clear error messages explaining why enchantment can't be applied
 - Equipment info shown in `/enchant info` command
 - Consistent validation across all commands
+- Encourages use of custom items

 ### 3. Maintainable System
 - Centralized validation logic in `EquipmentTypeValidator`
-- Easy to add new equipment types
+- Easy to add new equipment types by extending model data ranges
+- No dependency on vanilla Material types
 - Documented custom model data ranges

-### 4. Flexible Design
+### 4. Custom Items Only
-- Works with custom model data patterns
+- **Works exclusively with custom model data**
+- Ensures players use custom gear from your server
+- No confusion with vanilla item types
-- Falls back to enchantment's `canApplyTo()` for vanilla items
+- Clear separation between custom and vanilla items
-- Supports future equipment type additions

 ## Custom Model Data Assignment Guide